abhishekchak52/metal_ansys_linux_test/README.md

 uv run jupyter lab packages/qiskit-metal/tutorials
 ```

+For now, I've tested the following tutorial notebooks:

+- 3.3 Render your design to Ansys
+- 4.01 Capacitance and LOM
+- 4.02 Eigenmode and EPR

+Note that not all cells should be run in the notebooks listed above.
+Please follow the text instructions in the notebooks.

 To update various package dependencies, run the following command from the root of this repository:

 ```